-As Discovery was reviewing their travel program, FCM acquired the travel tech company, Shep.
-Originally, Shep was designed to reduce travel leakage, but through a collaborative process between FCM, Shep, and Discovery it transformed into an innovative communication tool: a redesigned browser extension with enhanced messaging for increased traveler safety.
+As Discovery was reviewing their travel programme, FCM acquired the travel tech company, Shep.
+Originally, Shep was designed to reduce travel leakage, but through a collaborative process between FCM, Shep, and Discovery it transformed into an innovative communication tool: a redesigned browser extension with enhanced messaging for increased traveller safety.
 And increase safety messages it did: 37,954 to be exact.
 The extension triggers pop-up travel notifications when employees are looking for or booking business travel across multiple sites, including their online booking tool and consumer travel sites.
-Additionally, the extension serves as Discovery’s unused ticket tracker, hitting yet another one of their travel program goals.
+Additionally, the extension serves as Discovery’s unused ticket tracker, hitting yet another one of their travel programme goals.

 "It has become more important than ever to ensure that we get the message to travelers at the time they are making their travel booking.
 So, when FCM proposed Shep, I knew this was the answer for us.”

 -Yukari Tortorich, VP of Global Travel Services, Discovery Inc.

 Getting Ahead of the Game

 In addition to policy goals, FCM helped Discovery accomplish another major objective: restarting their travel programme.
 5,566 users were onboarded and trained using the FCM Extension, which is readily available in the Google Chrome and Microsoft Edge extension libraries.
 The Flexible API structure of the FCM Platform gave Discovery’s IT team the ability to integrate the Extension's single sign-on functionality into their already-existing framework.

 Moreover, FCM configured the Extension to serve up to 14 different types of sustainability notifications to meet Discovery’s goal of encouraging sustainable booking.